 The combination of these techniques enables sentiment analysis tools to provide a better understanding of language and people’s genuine opinions.
 This allows you to determine whether customers’ attitudes towards a product, service or topic are negative, neutral or positive.
 As a result, sentiment analysis is often used to understand:

-With sentiment analysis, you can analyze information to understand the attitude, emotions and tone of written content across digital assistants, emails, social media posts and text conversations.
-You can then use this insight to truly understand what people said and how they said it, improve their perception of your brand and products and humanize the customer experience.
+Truly effective customer sentiment analysis requires a CX-wide approach that involves every channel.
+That includes analyzing content across digital assistants, emails, social media posts and text conversations to fully grasp customer attitudes, emotions and tone.
+You can then use these insights to truly understand what people said and how they said it, improve their perception of your brand and products and humanize the customer experience.

 As a result, you can build a more robust analysis of user comments and customer feedback.
 You can then begin categorizing their sentiment, which allows you to understand how customers feel about your employees, digital and physical stores, policies, products, services and websites.